tjhowse/openthread-builder-container/README.md

-# Openthread ESP32 firmare builder
+# Openthread ESP32 firmware build environment

 This project implements the build environment for the following incomplete and inaccurate guide: